 “We sat hushed whilst General Franco addressed the nation.
 Occasionally the men exchanged glances and nods, flicking their cigarette ash on the floor.
 The General’s voice was distant and occasionally broken by the crackles of poor reception up in the mountains.
 He celebrated victories over the guerrilla fighters in Albacete, Lérida and Valencia and warned there were many more hiding in the mountains but they would be hunted down.
 He told the men of the New Republic to be vigilant for the protection of the State.
 Half an hour later when the General had finished, Father Alberto spoke and shook hands with the men and thanked them for coming and again warned us all to be on the lookout for communists and monarchists alike.
 There were bandits everywhere.
 He asked the men to stay behind and dismissed everyone else.
 ‘Go with the grace of God and the protection of El Generalissimo.’
 I often wondered if Father Alberto wore a soldier’s uniform under that cassock of his.”

 ‘Manolo was shot?
-He was executed?
+He was,’ she paused, ‘executed?
 On the word of whom?
 I couldn’t be Father Alberto, I don’t believe it, he’s a man of the church.’
 I could hardly hear her, her croaky voice broke up with the emotion of it all.
 Papi didn’t reply but that was answer enough.
 ‘And Esther and Rocio?’
 When Papi didn’t answer she asked again.
 ‘Pascual, tell me!
 Tell me what happened to Esther?’
 Papi paused again as if trying to remember, although this wasn’t the kind of thing you could forget.

 “Mami hardly said a word for the next few days.
-We continued our routine but every time I passed the old Jimenez house I thought of Esther and Rocio, and every time Manolo Jimenez’s face filled my head, frightened and bloody.
+We continued our routine but every time I passed the old Jimenez house I thought of my friend Rocio and her mother, and every time Manolo Jimenez’s face filled my head, frightened and bloody.
 Did Señor Guerrero really save Esther and Rocio and take them to Seville?
+Did he save them like he saved me?
 I had never thought of our valley as a dangerous place before.
 I was born there, in the village, I knew everyone, we all knew each other.
 It really scared me.
 I noticed more now the look on Father Alberto’s face as he bullied the children in class.
 The contempt he had for us, the delight he took in punishing the boys, always the boys, sometimes he could hardly hide his exhilaration.
-He caught me once staring at him, watching him enjoy himself, and when he noticed me a big grin spread across his face, standing there all dressed in black, the official uniform of the church.
+He caught me once staring at him, watching him enjoy himself, and when he noticed me a big grin spread across his face, standing there all dressed in black, the uniform of the Church.
 No matter what Mami said, he was not a man of God.
 He was not a man of God.”